upper waypoint

 While all leading candidates are Democrats, former interim Mayor and Supervisor Mark Farrell represents the most conservative position in the race.
 During his campaign, he has repeatedly claimed that harm reduction — evidence-based public health strategies aimed at reducing negative impacts of drug use — has “gone too far.”
 At a recent debate, he said that “neighborhoods are held hostage by open-air drug markets.”

 Farrell’s plan specifically targets fentanyl, an opioid about 50 times stronger than heroin and is currently involved in most overdose deaths in the city.
-He wants to increase arrests for people using and dealing drugs and call in the National Guard to close down outdoor drug dealing hotspots, like the Tenderloin and South of Market.
+He wants to increase arrests for people dealing drugs and call in the National Guard to close down outdoor drug dealing hotspots, like the Tenderloin and South of Market.

-He would also try to mandate “treatment-focused detention” for individuals who are revived with Narcan, a medication that can reverse an opioid overdose.
+His plan includes increasing police staffing to deter public drug use and opening up more abstinence-based recovery beds.
+Farrell would also try to mandate “treatment-focused detention” for individuals who are revived with Narcan, a medication that can reverse an opioid overdose.
 His proposal has drug addiction experts deeply concerned.
 They say that detaining people — whether that’s an arrest or mandated treatment — immediately after reviving them with Narcan could disincentivize people from calling for help or seeking out the life-saving drug.

 “There’s no public health rationale for detaining people after they have been revived with Narcan,” Kral said.
 “You do not want to in any way disincentivize the use of Narcan, and you would potentially be doing that if you are putting somebody at risk of detention, jail, or forced treatment.”